sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

-Making data correlation infeasible for tracking servers could be implemented a number of ways, but a straightforward design would be to keep the HSTS policies of different sites separated, so that even if tracker.example is embedded into site.example and othersite.example it cannot easily track users between those sites.
+Making data correlation infeasible for tracking servers could be implemented a number of ways, but a straightforward design would be to keep the HSTS policies of different sites separated, so that even if tracker.example is embedded into both site.example and othersite.example it cannot easily track users between those sites.
 Doing this is frequently referred to as partitioning.

 This can be allowed by modifying the storage and indexing requirement of {Section 5.3 of RFC6797} to allow for partitioning of the HSTS policy Store.